 2. Choose Your Fitness Blog Niche

-Now that you have the direction or focus of your fitness blog, your next step is to pick a niche.
+Now that you have the direction or focus of your blog, your next step is to pick a niche.
 A niche is simply the topic of your blog.

 You don’t want to start a general fitness blog as this will make it hard for you to build a following of dedicated and loyal readers.
 Also, there are just too many topics to write about if you have a general fitness blog, and your content will be all over the place.